obviousjim/ofxUnity/README.md

 ofxUnity
 ========

 openFrameworks compiled as a native Unity plug in.
+Nothing more implemented than a proof of concept compiling and drawing a simple mesh.
+Still seeing strange crashing...

 This is still very incomplete.